Sin Newspaper

 SIN (Student Independent News) is a student newspaper in Galway, Ireland with a readership of 15,000 students.
 Its offices are based at the University of Galway.
 SIN is published online and covers news about Galway events on and off campus, while its entertainment and features sections aim to entertain and provoke debate and shape opinion.
 It is produced solely online following the COVID-19 pandemic.
-It is an up-to-date source of Galway and national student news.
-Both the newspaper and website are funded by the University of Galway Students' Union SIN accepts articles from past and present students and lecturers and staff.
+Both the newspaper and website are funded by the University of Galway Students' Union.
+SIN accepts articles from past and present students and lecturers and staff.
 SIN was founded in 2001 and replaced the University College Galway student periodical Unity, which was published from 1959 until the late 1990s.
-SIN was printed in tabloid size across 32 pages until 2020 when it moved online due to the COVID-19 pandemic.
+SIN was printed in tabloid size across 32 pages until 2020.

 Online presence

 The SIN website, Sin.ie, hosts a gallery, articles, author profiles, newspaper archives.

 Recognition

 In 2019, SIN was named Newspaper of the Year, with editor Áine Kenny winning the prize for Editor of the Year, at the National Student Media Awards.

 In 2023, SIN and Sin.ie received nominations for Journalism relating to Travel, Features Writer of the Year (Arts & Pop Culture), and Journalism relating to Road Safety, with Caoimhe Looney winning for the latter, at the National Student Media Awards.

 In 2025, editor Emma van Oosterhout and news sub-editor Fiona Zokou won the National Student Media Award for Collaborative Journalism of the Year Award.
 In the same year, SIN was awarded 'Student Media Outlet of the Year' by AMLÉ.

+In 2026, a record-breaking 15 Galway students were nominated for the National Student Media Awards, 12 of whom were nominated for their work with SIN.